-- 1. For the university's policies with regard to grades, see: https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx - 2.
-Regarding university policy on matters of honor, such as cheating or plagiarism, note: - 3.
-The Honor Code (http://www.dso.ufl.edu/sccr/process/student-conduct-honor-code/) - 4. specifies a number of behaviors that are in violation of this code and the possible sanctions.
-Furthermore, you are obliged to report any condition that facilitates academic misconduct to appropriate personnel.
-If you have any questions or concerns, please consult with the instructor. - 5.
+- For the university's policies with regard to grades, Grades and Grading Policies < University of Florida (ufl.edu) - 2.
+Regarding university policy on matters of honor, such as cheating or plagiarism UF students are bound by The Honor Pledge which states, "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
+On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."
+The Honor Code specifies a number of behaviors that are in violation of this code and the possible sanctions.
+Click here to read the Honor Code.
+Furthermore, you are obligated to report any condition that facilitates academic misconduct to appropriate personnel.
+If you have any questions or concerns, please consult with the instructor or TAs in this class. - 3.
 Students are expected to provide professional and respectful feedback on the quality of instruction in this course by completing course evaluations online via GatorEvals.
-Guidance on how to give feedback in a professional and respectful manner is available at gatorevals.aa.ufl.edu/students/.
-Students will be notified when the evaluation period opens, and can complete evaluations through the email they receive from GatorEvals, in their Canvas course menu under GatorEvals, or via ufl.bluera.com/ufl/.
-Summaries of course evaluation results are available to students at gatorevals.aa.ufl.edu/public-results/
+Click here for guidance on how to give feedback in a professional and respectful manner.
+Students will be notified when the evaluation period opens, and can complete evaluations through the email they receive from GatorEvals or via ufl.bluera.com/ufl/.
+Summaries of course evaluation results are available to students here